arangodb/docs/arangograph/notebooks.md

 {% endhint %}

 The ArangoGraph Notebook is a JupyterLab notebook embedded in the ArangoGraph Insights Platform.
-The notebook integrates seamlessly with the ArangoGraph Insights Platform, automatically connecting to ArangoGraph services, including ArangoDB and the ArangoML platform services.
-This makes it much easier to leverage these resources without having to download any data locally or to remember userId's, passwords, and endpoint URL's.
+The notebook integrates seamlessly with platform, automatically connecting to ArangoGraph services, including ArangoDB and the ArangoML platform services.
+This makes it much easier to leverage these resources without having to download any data locally or to remember user IDs, passwords, and endpoint URLs.

 ![ArangoGraph Notebooks Architecture](images/arangograph-notebooks-architecture.png)

 The ArangoGraph Notebook has built-in [ArangoGraph Magic Commands](notebooks.html#arangograph-magic-commands) that answer questions like:
 - What ArangoDB database am I connected to at the moment?
-- What data does does the ArangoDB instance contain?
+- What data does the ArangoDB instance contain?
 - How can I access certain documents?
 - How do I create a graph?
 and many more.